Skittles Commercial: The Broadway Musical: Synopsis

 The performance begins outside the theater before the show's formal start, with vendors outside the theater selling purportedly unauthorized knockoff Skittles Commercial: The Broadway Musical T-shirts at half the price of the T-shirts sold inside.
 In the theater, attendees were also allowed onstage prior to the start of the show, where Skittles were sold in a mock bodega that also served as the set for the musical's opening scene.

 The musical itself lasts approximately thirty minutes and while it announced as not having an intermission has a brief break between the first and final two scenes.
 The first scene takes place in a New York City bodega before the Super Bowl.
-A clerk and a man who claims to run the store (but in fact does not) have a conversation about the Super Bowl, the ephemerality of life, and the nature of existence ("If we could live our lives backwards, everything would be an omen").
+A clerk and a man who claims to run the store (but in fact does not) have a conversation about the Super Bowl, the ephemerality of life, and the nature of existence, stating that "if we could live our lives backwards, everything would be an omen".
 Customers enter the store to purchase items for Super Bowl Sunday and start to break into song, only to be silenced when the clerk points out the "No Singing" sign behind the register.

 Michael C. Hall enters the store, dressed in a cat costume.
 He explains that it's for performing that afternoon in a Broadway musical for Skittles, but when asked what the performance is about, he says that he does not know or understand who would pay to be there.
 Mysterious lights start flashing and all the actors freeze except for the clerk, who pleads for unseen individuals not to ruin his store.
 The lights disappear, and Hall sings the shows first song, "This Might Have Been a Bad Idea," which begins with Hall fearing that performing in a Skittles ad will destroy his career.
 However, after he eats some Skittles, he decides that the musical will be a big success, though the bodega chorus continues to express doubts.